 - Apply biblical and Christian principles to the analysis of the origins of Modern Europe.

 Textbook readings and lecture presentations/notes

 Course Requirements Checklist

 As the first activity in this course, please read the syllabus and Student Expectations.
-After reading the syllabus and Student Expectations, the student will then complete the related checklist found in Module/Week 1.
+After reading the syllabus and Student Expectations, the student will then complete the related checklist found in the Course Overview.

-The student will write 2 book reviews for the 2 books indicated in the syllabus and in the course requirements.
+The student will write 2 book reviews for the 2 books indicated in the syllabus, in the course requirements, and in the weekly announcements.
 Each review will be 3-4 pages in length, review and summarize the book selected and conform to the common Turabian book review format.